QuackHack-McBlindy/DuckDuckFind/README.md

 ### **3. Settings:**

-   Go see settings at http://localhost:5556/settings To achieve the best results, you should fully control the scoring system by adjusting the settings.  <br>
+   Go see settings at http://localhost:5556/settings <br>
+   To achieve the best results, you should fully control the scoring system by adjusting the settings.  <br>
    Specifically: